Mohamed El Ghanem

 Dr. Mohamed El Ghanem is an Egyptian refugee detained without charge for seven years by the Geneva judiciary, between 2007 through 2013, allegedly in retaliation for refusing to spy on Geneva's Muslim community leaders.

 Dr. El Ghanem was released shortly after the Swiss Supreme Court ruled his detention wrongful, requiring he be released in October 2013.

-Dr. El Ghanem was released, but remains in a different custody (2022), based on allegations made without his presence.
-Suffering the effects of his wrongful confinement, he fired his own lawyers, and his situation remains principally unresolved.
+Dr. El Ghanem was released from prison and put into a mental hospital by the STate of Geneva (2022), based on allegations made without his presence.
+Suffering the effects of his wrongful confinement, he fired his own lawyers.

+As of 2024, a former Swiss politician validated his disappearance while in the hands of the Swiss authorities.

 Biography

 Dr. El Ghanem is a Professor of International law, having received his PhD from the University of Rome.
 Dr. El Ghanem authored a 1991 book on "Terrorism and the Law".
 As an Egyptian government official, he drafted much of the country's anti-terrorism legislation.

 Prior to seeking asylum in Switzerland, El Ghanem was an Egyptian Government official, a Director in the Ministry of Interior, who also taught law at the police academy in Cairo.
 In the late 1990s, El Ghanem had differences with Egyptian government, because he refused to fabricate false charges against journalists and other dissidents.
 He subsequently became the target of persecution himself for contesting the persecution of others, at which point he sought asylum first in Italy, then in Switzerland.